evan-ting/evan-ting/README.md

-## Heyo everyone, it's Evan here!
+# Heyo everyone, I'm Evan!

-A Software Engineering student at the University of Otago, New Zealand.
+I'm a Software Engineering student at the University of Otago, New Zealand.
 Looking forward to working with cool web technologies after graduation!

+## Technologies I'm Familiar With:

+* Java
+* Git
+* Visual Studio Code

-I'm also currently working through The Odin Project's curriculum in web development, learning about:
+## What I'm currently working on:

+* The Odin Project's curriculum in web development, learning about HTML, CSS and Javascript
-* HTML
-* CSS
-* JavaScript
+* Reading Head First Design Patterns, learning about common methodologies to make code flexible and extensible.
+* A blog page as my first project for my portfolio, using HTML and CSS